shipgirlproject/Azuma/README.md

 ## NOTE

+> This library is now in "Maintenance" phase.
+I'm not gonna add new features on it.
+I'll just fix issues if there is but that's as far as I'll go.

 > You need to use [Kurasuta](https://github.com/DevYukine/Kurasuta) to make this work as this package depends on it

+> This is planned to use `@discordjs/sharder` once it's ready.
+That's the last update and marks the v4 release

 > v1.x.x initial release (Latest in 1x branch is version: 1.1.0)